rvscript/renderTree/README.md

 I've moved to draw rectangles for image of rectangles.
 This is better than drawing text views.
 Drawing on a canvas separates the action from the activities layouts.

+--
+Created a branch attempt2.
+This attempt separates the rectangles vertically.
+It seems to work for an array of up to size 4.
+Added a hex changer to display the different rectangles being drawn by iteration count.

 Thank you.